-The heart of this exceptional watch is driven by the calibre 3135 which is developed and manufactured in-house.
-The COSC certified Rolex Perpetual movement features a Parachrom hairspring which obviously helps this timepiece to be better resistant to the difference between temperature in the depths of the oceans.
+The heart of this exceptional watch is driven by the caliber 3135 which is developed and manufactured in-house.
+The COSC certified Rolex Perpetual movement features a Parachrom hairspring.
+This material obviously helps this timepiece to be better resistant to the difference between temperature in the depths of the oceans.
 The hairspring also absorbs shocks better, which comes in very handy for a industrial watch.

-Being a mechanical self-winding calibre there is only one thing that this watch likes more then anything else… to be worn and used.
+Being a mechanical self-winding caliber there is only one thing that this watch likes more then anything else, to be worn and used.

 The only thing left to write is a warning; do not loose your watch!
-Well don’t worry… obvious Rolex has thought of that too.
+Well don’t worry, obvious Rolex has thought of that too.
 Under extreme circumstances you want to rely on the bracelet and clasp.
-With the patented Rolex Glidelock you are able to adjust the bracelet to your dive suit (dry or semi-dry).
+Hence the patented Rolex Glidelock gives you the ability to adjust the bracelet to your dive suit (dry or semi-dry).
 Ten different sizes can be set (within a 20MM range) so there is no doubt it fits you as well.